Harry Potter and the Prisoner of Azkaban (film): Cast

 Several actors from the previous film reprise their roles in Prisoner of Azkaban.
-Harry Melling appears as Dudley Dursley, Harry's cousin.
+Harry Melling appears as Dudley Dursley, Harry's Muggle cousin.
 James and Oliver Phelps play Fred and George Weasley, Ron's twin brothers; Chris Rankin appears as Percy Weasley, Ron's other brother and a Hogwarts head boy; and Bonnie Wright portrays their sister Ginny, while Mark Williams plays their father, Arthur Weasley.
 Tom Felton portrays Draco Malfoy, Harry's rival in Slytherin, while Jamie Waylett and Josh Herdman appear as Crabbe and Goyle, Draco's minions.
 Matthew Lewis and Devon Murray play Neville Longbottom and Seamus Finnigan respectively, two Gryffindor students in Harry's year.
 David Bradley appears as Argus Filch, Hogwarts' caretaker, while Robert Hardy portrays Cornelius Fudge, the Minister for Magic.

 Pam Ferris portrays Aunt Marge, Vernon's sister; Lee Ingleby plays Stan Shunpike, conductor of the Knight Bus; and Jim Tavaré appears as Tom, innkeeper of The Leaky Cauldron, replacing Derek Deadman from the first film.
 Dawn French plays the Fat Lady, a painting at Hogwarts, replacing Elizabeth Spriggs from the first film.
 Julie Christie appears as Madam Rosmerta, the barmaid at the Three Broomsticks.
 Warwick Davis appears as the conductor of the Hogwarts choir.
 The role was offered to him by producer David Heyman due to Filius Flitwick, Davis' original role, being absent from the script.
 The change in appearance for the new character later became Flitwick's look for the rest of the series.
+Lenny Henry and Paul Whitehouse have voice cameos as a shrunken head on the Knight Bus and painting subject Sir Cadogan, respectively.